-This judge is located on the field and is free to move about the field.
-This judge evaluates the entire show from beginning to end and uses a judging sheet for comments regarding all timing and penalty considerations of the show.
+The Field Manager is located on the field and is free to move about the field.
+The Field Manager assesses the entire show from beginning to end and uses a sheet for comments regarding all timing and penalty considerations of the show.

 If there are issues or incidents, the process is a two-step review.
-The Field & Timing Manager notes the details and rules that apply; the Contest Director will consult for details.
+The Field Manager notes the details and rules that apply; the Contest Director will consult for details.
 The Contest Director will also consult the Chief Judge when appropriate.
 The Contest Director makes the final decision to warn or to penalize.

-THE ADJUDICATION PROCESS utilizes a balanced mix of SEVEN (7) adjudicators, plus the Field & Timing Manager and is designed to give achievement credit for all aspects of program design and Performance.
+THE ADJUDICATION PROCESS utilizes a balanced mix of SEVEN (7) adjudicators, designed to give achievement credit for all aspects of program design and Performance.